Jeanne Blackburn Second World War correspondence

-This collection contains correspondence written by Jeanne Blackburn to her boyfriend, Paul Gunnison, during the Second World War.
-Jeanne Blackburn writes about the homefront and her activities.
+This collection contains correspondence written by Jeanne Blackburn to her boyfriend Paul Gunnison while he was overseas during the Second World War.
+Jeanne Blackburn wrote about the homefront and her activities.

 In one of the letters (numbered "20" and dated September 16, 1944) she told Paul a story about a woman who was captured and tortured by Japanese soldiers.
 A few letters later, (numbered "23") she told him that she found out that not all the facts about the story might be true.